Have a quick question and need a quick answer?

 I am a U.S.-based student who studied abroad.
 Do I need to submit documentation from my study abroad school?

 If you are a domestic student and your courses, grades and credits from your study abroad program appear on your home school's official transcript, you do not need to submit a transcript from your study abroad institution.
-If this information does not appear on your home school transcript, please see the additional instructions on the international student page.
+If this information does not appear on your home school transcript, please see the additional instructions on the international applicant page.

 No. If you were previously a student at the Bloomberg School, you need not order formal official transcripts.
 If you list the Bloomberg School in the "Academic History" of your application, our staff will pull your records from ISIS.